 By setting the disk image to be encrypted, your virtual disk can act as a mini FileVault.
 When using FileVault, your entire drive is encrypted.
-This is slow, makes your data more susceptible to corruption, and (on Mac OS X 10.6 and earlier) limits the ability to back up and recover files using Time Machine.
-Disk images created by DropDMG use the same encryption technology as FileVault, and they avoid FileVault's drawbacks by only encrypting the files that you choose.
+Disk images created by DropDMG use the same encryption technology as FileVault, but they let you encrypt select groups of files with different passwords and also ensure that backups of those file are encrypted.